The great investing myth (4): Dividends matter 💰

 2. Strong moatsExamples: strong brands, monopolistic powers (utilities, stock exchanges, supermarkets), and high-quality assets (high-traffic shopping malls, prime location commercial buildings).

-3. Steady revenue and earnings growthThe revenue and income growth are consistent and their margins remain stable.
+3. Steady revenue and earnings growthThe revenue and income growth are consistent with stable margins.

-4. Cash machinesThrough their revenue and earnings growth and low reinvestment requirements, the businesses are capable of generating good free cash flow yield consistently.
+4. Cash machinesWith consistent revenue and earnings growth and low reinvestment requirements, they can generate good free cash flow yield consistently.

-5. Consistently high historical ROIC/ROCEA high historical ROIC/ROCE are indicator of well-run companies that are generating strong profits relative to their invested capital.
+5. Consistently high historical ROIC/ROCEA high historical ROIC/ROCE is an indicator of well-run companies that are generating strong profits relative to their invested capital.
 They suggest that the companies have competitive advantages and effective management.

 6. Supportive dividend policy The companies are interested in giving dividends.